Source : tourist-note.com

 JAL factory sky museum tour

-Although this particular tour is in Japanese, it’s definitely worth it for anyone who has a fascination with planes as you get to go inside a real hanger.
+Although this particular tour is in Japanese, it’s definitely worth it for those who are fascinated by planes as you get to go inside a real hanger.
 The JAL Factory Sky Museum is located within the maintenance area of Haneda Airport, so you’ll have to get off at Shin-Seibijo Station.
-Reservations can be made on the JAL home page, but you may need a Japanese speaker to assist you.
+Reservations can be made on the JAL homepage, but you may need a Japanese speaker to assist you.

 Starry Cafe Planetarium

-Located near the airport’s observation deck, the Starry Cafe Planetarium in Haneda is worth a look, especially if you have time to take in a show.
+Located near the airport’s observation deck, the Starry Cafe Planetarium in Haneda is worth a look, especially if you have time to spare on a show.
 Their programs feature constellations and original music, and you can enjoy a meal under the stars.
 It’s definitely a great place to relax while waiting for your next flight.